-Fu: Introducing the characteristics of traditional Japanese ingredients and recommended recipes!
+Fu: Introducing the characteristics of this traditional Japanese ingredient and recommended recipes!

-Fu, a traditional Japanese ingredient, is said to have been introduced from China during the Muromachi period.
-Fu is made from the tanbaku quality of wheat flour and gluten, and its types can be broadly divided into two categories: "namakufu" and "yaki tofu".
-Namafu is made from gluten, which is made from food pigments and is then made into a shape, and steamed.
-There are many types of Namafu from Kyoto, and is known for its artistic and deliciousness.
-On the other hand, yakitofu has a different appearance and taste, and plays an important role in Japanese cuisine.
+Fu, a traditional Japanese food ingredient, is said to have been introduced from China during the Muromachi period.
+Fu is made from gluten, a protein found in wheat flour, and can be broadly divided into two types: "namafu" (raw gluten) and "yakifu" (baked gluten).
+Namafu is made using gluten, and is steamed after being colored with food coloring and shaped.
+Kyoto, in particular, has a wide variety of namafu, known for its artistic qualities and deliciousness.
+On the other hand, yakifu has a different appearance and taste, and plays an important role in Japanese cuisine

-Fu is also excellent at expressing the seasonal feel.
-Maple tofu is colored green, yellow and red, while plum and cherry tofu are made according to the specific season.
-These can be added to stews and soups to create a beautiful look.
+Fu is also excellent for expressing a sense of season.
+Momijifu is colored green, yellow, and red, while plumfu and cherry blossomfu are made for specific seasons.
+These are added to simmered dishes and soups to create beautiful visual effects

-Daitokuji Fu is made from boiled raw tofu and then fried, and can be cut and eaten as is.
-This dish is one of the most unique texture and flavor of tofu.
+Daitokuji Fu is made by boiling and then deep-frying raw gluten, and can be cut and eaten as is.
+It is a particularly unique dish among gluten dishes, offering a unique texture and flavor

 summary

-Fu is an essential ingredient in Japanese cuisine, with its diversity, beauty that creates a seasonal feel, and its unique texture and taste.
-Enjoy a rich dining table that gives you a sense of the four seasons of Japan through dishes made with tofu, which conveys traditional Japanese food culture to the present.
+Wheat gluten is an essential ingredient in Japanese cuisine, thanks to its diversity, the beauty that it brings to the table, and its unique texture and flavor.
+Enjoy a rich dining experience that captures the four seasons of Japan through dishes that use wheat gluten, which carries on traditional Japanese food culture to the present day

 Member Login